Question. My husband recently passed away. His monthly pension check pays many of our bills. Will these payments continue?

 Survivor Rights in a Divorce.
 If you are divorced, you can get survivor benefits through a Qualified Domestic Relations Order (QDRO).
 In some cases, a divorced spouse may get survivor benefits if he or she is the beneficiary of the pension.

 This is a general summary of a surviving spouse's right to pension benefits.
 Pension plans are very complex.
 If you think you should be getting a survivor's pension, you should contact a pension attorney.
-Iowans who need help with survivor's benefits or other pension issues can contact the Upper Midwest Pension Rights Project (UMPRP) at 800-992-8161.
-There is NO CHARGE for UMPRP services.
+Iowans who need help with survivor's benefits or other pension issues can contact the Pension and Retirement Rights Project 1-800-992-8161.
+There is NO CHARGE for the services.